ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

    ```
    velero backup create <your backup name> --include-namespaces <your namespace> -l <your label name>
    ```
-3. In order to restore a backup, first ensure the {{ site.data.product.title }} CRD exists.
+3. In order to restore a backup, first ensure the {{ site.data.product.title_short }} CRD exists.
 Then, restore the backup by running the commands:
    ```
    oc new-project <your namespace>
    velero restore create --from-backup <your backup name>